maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 Anyone with a cable modem and some extra storage space can run their own wallet (either [full](http://bitcoin.org/en/download) or [thin](https://electrum.org/)).
 Running your own wallet makes sense if you transact frequently, but leaves your vulnerable for long-term storage.
+It's susceptible to both theft and loss Unencrypted backups trade-off loss- resilience for theft-resilience.
+Perhaps the sweet-spot here is encrypted backups, and we came close to advocating that system before we came to the realization that  we'd only feel comfortable with encrypted backups if they were copied to many different places, and at that point, it's the encryption and not ownership of the encrypted data file that's  keeping our coin safe.
-It's susceptible to both theft and loss.
-With backups and encrypted backups, you can at best trade-off loss-resilience for theft-resilience.
+So in other words, you'd still have to remember a good passphrase, and in addition choose a good encryption system, manage files properly, and convince yourself that you'll be able to decrypt when necessary.
+This felt like a lot of extra machinery that might eventually compromise recoverability of the coin without providing additional security.

 #### Paper Wallets and Offline USB Sticks